dataform-co/dataform-bqml/README.md

 attention to [quotas and limits](https://cloud.google.com/bigquery/quotas#cloud_ai_service_functions), which can result in retryable error in a subset of rows and require reprocessing.

-The BQML dataform library is to assist users to create BQML pipelines that are resilient to transient failures by automatic reprocessing and incrementally updating the target table.
+The BQML dataform library assists users to create BQML pipelines that are resilient to transient failures by automatic reprocessing and incrementally updating the target table.

 ## Quick Start Guide
 ### Installation
 Add the bqml package to your package.json file in your Dataform project.
-You can find the most up to package version on the releases page.
+You can find the most up to date package version on the releases page.

 ### Usage
 The following example shows how to generate text from images using the